 Project Contributors: Gabriel Nemogá with Carlos Mamanché

 The Muisca people, living at altitudes between 1200 and 3200m above sea level in the valleys of the central region of the Andean mountains in the northeast part of South America (the savannah of Bogotá, Colombia) were so named by the Spanish conquerors.
 The Muisca people’s existence was disrupted by the arrival of the Spanish invaders, as their territories and resources were pillaged and exploited, their sacred sites looted for gold artwork, and traditional burial grounds desecrated in order to rob the personal gold and emerald possessions of the murdered chiefs.
-Indigenous Muisca territory was divided up in order to isolate the indigenous people into small land areas.
+Indigenous Muisca territory was divided up in order to isolate the Indigenous people into small land areas.
 The Spaniards imposed a territorial system of control that allowed them to appropriate large tracts of land called encomiendas.
-The colonizers and the church confiscated the most agriculturally productive lands and exploited indigenous people as cheap and expendable labour.
-Men were forced to pay tribute to the Spanish Crown and to provide free labour for the encomenderos, while women were subjected to domestic work in the encomiendas and often endured sexual violence.
-The indigenous population was devastated by the new diseases brought from Europe, genocidal policies, overexploitation, and the disruption of their social, political and economic organizations and networks.
-In the ancestral territory of Sesquilé (an indigenous town established by the Spaniards near the sacred lake of Guatavita), the Church confiscated the lands of indigenous peoples from the end of 18th until the mid 19th century.
+The colonizers and the church confiscated the most agriculturally productive lands and exploited Indigenous people as cheap and expendable labor.
+Men were forced to pay tribute to the Spanish Crown and to provide free labor for the encomenderos, while women were subjected to domestic work in the encomiendas and often endured sexual violence.
+The Indigenous population was devastated by the new diseases brought from Europe, genocidal policies, overexploitation, and the disruption of their social, political, and economic organizations and networks.
+In the ancestral territory of Sesquilé (an Indigenous town established by the Spaniards near the sacred lake of Guatavita), the Church confiscated the lands of Indigenous peoples from the end of the eighteenth until the mid-nineteenth century.
 The Muisca people from Sesquilé were gradually pushed into higher elevations and the more marginal mountainous regions.
-As recently as the mid 1970s, the municipal authorities were appropriating indigenous territories by breaking up the resguardo (indigenous collective lands once recognized by the Spanish).
+As recently as the mid-1970s, the municipal authorities were appropriating Indigenous territories by breaking up the resguardo (Indigenous collective lands once recognized by the Spanish).

-The current social, economic and political organization of Muisca communities is the outcome of their struggle to revitalize and rebuild their culture and identity.
-Among them, the Indigenous community group “Los Hijos del Maíz” (“The Children of Corn”) in Sesquilé developed and strengthened their social, economic and political processes under the remarkable guidance of the traditional healer and spiritual, political and cultural leader Carlos Mamanché.
+The current social, economic, and political organization of Muisca communities is the outcome of their struggle to revitalize and rebuild their culture and identity.
+Among them, the Indigenous community group “Los Hijos del Maíz” (“The Children of Corn”) in Sesquilé developed and strengthened their social, economic, and political processes under the remarkable guidance of the traditional healer and spiritual, political, and cultural leader Carlos Mamanché.
 One of the most important territories with record of Muisca settlement is the nearby Lake Guatavita.
 The legend of “El Dorado” is sourced to this lake, which has a central place in the history of the Muisca people.
 It was believed that the lake held immense treasure troves of precious metals.
 According to legend, the Muisca caciques (chiefs) would, during ceremonies, offer their gold adornments to the spiritual deities who inhabited the lake.
-Today the hijos del maíz families are living on land that was previously part of the original indigenous resguardo.
-However, of the twenty-four indigenous families interviewed in 2006, only 46% had their own homes while the rest had to rent places or live with relatives (Fundación Hemera, 2006).
+Today the hijos del maíz families are living on land that was previously part of the original Indigenous resguardo.
+However, of the twenty-four Indigenous families interviewed in 2006, only 46% had their own homes while the rest had to rent places or live with relatives (Fundación Hemera, 2006).
 In 1998, the community managed to purchase a 600m sq piece of land with their own resources.
-The community has reintroduced traditional agricultural crops and practices and has begun to revitalize traditional weaving and pottery, the Muisca language and cultural teachings.
+The community has reintroduced traditional agricultural crops and practices and has begun to revitalize traditional weaving and pottery, the Muisca language, and cultural teachings.
 Under the guidance of Carlos Mamanché, and with the cooperation of people from other Muisca communities of the savannah of Bogotá, a cusmuy, a communal meeting and ceremonial house, was erected.
-Since then, the cusmuy has become the epicentre of the Muisca community, a place for cultural revival and collective work activities for men, women and youth, as well as a place for ceremony and spiritual cleansing using traditional medicines and plants.
-The construction and the structure of the cusmuy symbolized the centre pole for the recuperation and affirmation of Muisca spirituality, thought and identity.
-For the community, it is the ceremonial site to dialogue with the spirits and ancestors.
+Since then, the cusmuy has become the epicenter of the Muisca community, a place for cultural revival and collective work activities for men, women, and youth, as well as a place for ceremony and spiritual cleansing using traditional medicines and plants.
+The construction and the structure of the cusmuy symbolized the center pole for the recuperation and affirmation of Muisca spirituality, thought, and identity.
+For the community, it is the ceremonial site for dialogue with the spirits and ancestors.

 The “Weavers of Life” (Tejedores de Vida) project was established in 2001, with initial support from regional governmental institutions and then from some Spanish NGOs such as the Farmers’ Union of Catalonia (Unión de Agricultures de Cataluña) and the Spanish Farmers in Solidarity (Agricultores Solidarios de España).
-This funding allowed for the development of diverse economic activities and small projects, among them egg farming, conservation and raising of deer, weaving blankets and tablecloths, wool knitting and glass beading.
+This funding allowed for the development of diverse economic activities and small projects, among them egg farming, conservation and raising of deer, weaving blankets and tablecloths, wool knitting, and glass beading.
 However, the project had deeper spiritual and cultural objectives: to revitalize and affirm cultural identity and ancestral cosmological knowledge and spirituality that would otherwise be at risk of disappearing.
-The community has sought to restore traditional practices, teachings, knowledge and understandings rooted in the natural world.
-It has worked on the recognition and conservation of the local flora, fauna, water sources and sacred sites and on recovery of traditional food crops, native seeds, and craft activities, and has developed culturally appropriate education curriculum.
-It has also sought to recover traditional medicinal plant knowledge and their uses and to promote the establishment of medicinal home gardens.
+The community has sought to restore traditional practices, teachings, knowledge, and understandings rooted in the natural world.
+It has worked on the recognition and conservation of the local flora, fauna, water sources, and sacred sites; on the recovery of traditional food crops, native seeds, and craft activities; and has developed a culturally appropriate education curriculum.
+It has also sought to recover traditional medicinal plant knowledge and use and to promote the establishment of medicinal home gardens.
 The revival of the use of medicinal plants has had a critical role in the affirmation of cultural identity in the Muisca community of Sesquilé.